ATN

 ATN is the Sydney flagship television station of the Seven Network in Australia.
 The licence, issued to a company named Amalgamated Television Services, a subsidiary of John Fairfax & Sons, was one of the first four licences (two in Sydney, two in Melbourne) to be issued for commercial television stations in Australia.
-It began broadcasting on 2 December 1956.

 The station formed an affiliation with GTV-9 Melbourne in 1957, in order to share content.
 In 1963, Frank Packer ended up owning both GTV-9 and TCN-9, so as a result the stations switched their previous affiliations.
 ATN-7 and HSV-7 joined to create the Australian Television Network, which later became the Seven Network.
-ATN-7 is the home of the national level Seven News bulletins.
+ATN-7 is the home of the national-level Seven News bulletins.

-The studios and transmission tower
+History

+ATN-7 began broadcasting on 2 December 1956 and became the third television station in Sydney to begin regular transmissions.

 The station opened in 1956 with principal offices and studios located at Mobbs Lane, Epping.
 The initial black and white cameras and other equipment was supplied by the Marconi Company of England.
 Conversion to PAL colour occurred on 1 March 1975.
 Digital DVB-T commenced on 1 January 2001.

 The initial transmission tower in 1956 was located near the ABC tower at Gore Hill, Sydney.
-This was eventually demolished after ATN was invited to share a new site at Artarmon which was built by a new 3rd, commercial broadcaster TEN-10.
+This was eventually demolished after ATN was invited to share a new site at Artarmon which was built by a new, third commercial broadcaster TEN-10.